fragaria/karmen/docs/source/overview.rst

 Any 3D printer that uses a supported connector can be added to the system.
 Right now, we support only *Octoprint*, but more will come in the future.
 It is, of course, required for the two devices to see each other on the network.
+You have essentially two options for
+that:

+1. Connect everything into an existing network
-You can either set up a dedicated isolated network for the printers or you can connect the control hub into your existing one.
+2. Create an isolated network for the printers and expose the control hub's interface to a commonly accessible network

-**Just make sure that none of the devices are directly accessible from the internet without proper security.**
+Any of the two will work, **just make sure that none of the devices are directly accessible from the internet without proper security.**

 .. toctree::
   :maxdepth: 2